Information Commissioner's Office

 The Information Commissioner's Office (ICO) is a non-departmental public body which reports directly to the Parliament of the United Kingdom and is sponsored by the Department for Science, Innovation and Technology.
-It is the independent regulatory office (national data protection authority) dealing with the Data Protection Act 2018 and the General Data Protection Regulation, the Privacy and Electronic Communications (EC Directive) Regulations 2003 across the UK; and the Freedom of Information Act 2000 and the Environmental Information Regulations 2004 in England, Wales and Northern Ireland and, to a limited extent, in Scotland.
-When they audit an organisation they use Symbiant's audit software.
+It is the independent regulatory office (national data protection authority) dealing with the Data Protection Act 2018, the General Data Protection Regulation, and the Privacy and Electronic Communications (EC Directive) Regulations 2003 across the UK; and the Freedom of Information Act 2000 and the Environmental Information Regulations 2004 in England, Wales and Northern Ireland and, to a limited extent, in Scotland.

+The Data (Use and Access) Act 2025 provides for the abolition of the office of Information Commissioner and the transfer of functions to a new body, the Information Commission.
+As of July 2026, these measures have not come fully into effect.

+The role of Information Commissioner is currently vacant, with chief executive Paul Arnold temporarily holding the Commissioner's responsibilities since John Edwards resigned on 19 June 2026 after an independent workplace investigation found that there was a case to answer.

 Role of the Information Commissioner

 The Information Commissioner is an independent official appointed by the Crown.
 The Commissioner's decisions are subject to appeal to an independent tribunal and the courts.
 The Commissioner's mission is to "uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals".

-The role of Information Commissioner is currently held by John Edwards, who succeeded Elizabeth Denham on 3 January 2022.
+Replacement by the Information Commission

+The Data (Use and Access) Act 2025 created a body called the Information Commission, whose members (between 3 and 14 in number) are appointed by the Secretary of State.
+These measures came into force via statutory instrument in July 2025, but the provisions to abolish the office of Information Commissioner and transfer their powers to the commission are not yet in force as of July 2026.

+Commissioners

 John Edwards

 On 26 August 2021, John Edwards was named as the new Information Commissioner, replacing Elizabeth Denham.
 The UK government said he would "go beyond the regulator's traditional role" and that the job would now be "balanced" between protecting rights and promoting "innovation and economic growth".
 It also said that protection for privacy should be done "in as light a touch way as possible", that it would prioritise allowing personal data to be sent internationally to places such as the United States, Korea, Singapore, Dubai and Colombia, among others, that it wanted a data policy that delivered a "Brexit dividend" for businesses (cf. individuals alone) and that it wanted to get rid of "endless" cookie popups.
-Promoting economic growth is not one of the ICO's functions recognised at law and as such this new role creates the potential for conflict with its statutory functions, set out for example in section 115 of the Data Protection Act 2018 and the UK GDPR, and/or the risk that it may potentially take actions which are ultra vires.
-Since promoting economic growth has not previously been one of its roles (it was announced on 26 August 2021 that it is something that the job would "now" involve and it is not set out in statute), then logically, promoting economic growth is to come at the expense of the protection of rights, since that protection has not previously been balanced with it.
-As of 26 August 2021, the ICO's website states that it is "The UK's independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals".